henryzhang11/ML4FG-class-project/README.md

 "cnn_lstm.py" holds the model definition and forward method of the CNN-LSTM model, which is our first attempt of improvement.
 It also includes a training function with early stopping.

-"cnn_transformer.py" holds the model definition and forward method of the CNN-Transformer model, which is our first attempt of improvement.
+"cnn_transformer.py" holds the model definition and forward method of the CNN-Transformer model, which is our second attempt of improvement.
 It also includes a training function with early stopping.

-"cnn_lstm_transformer.py" holds the model definition and forward method of the CNN-LSTM-Transformer model, which is our first attempt of improvement.
+"cnn_lstm_transformer.py" holds the model definition and forward method of the CNN-LSTM-Transformer model, which is our final attempt of improvement.
 It also includes a training function with early stopping.